Stoquasticity is not enough: towards a sharper diagnostic for Quantum Monte Carlo simulability: Computational state graphs and fundamental cycles

-From here on, we will simply only refer to the weights of the edges $d^{(i)}_z$ and will avoid using formal graph notations $w(e_{z_{\ldots}})$ to refer to the weight of an edge on the computational state graph.
+From here on, we will simply refer to the weights of the edges $d^{(i)}_z$ and will avoid using formal graph notation $w(e_{z_{\ldots}})$ to refer to the weight of an edge on the computational state graph.